TassoInMusicProject/tasso-website/about/introduction.md

-Assisted Research in the Humanities (CCARH) and the University of Massachusetts Amherst, the Tasso in Music Project aims to fill this lacuna by creating a complete digital edition of the extant late 16th- and early 17th-century settings of Tasso’s poetry.
+Assisted Research in the Humanities (CCARH) and the University of Massachusetts Amherst, the Tasso in Music Project aims to fill this lacuna by creating a complete digital edition of the extant late sixteenth- and early seventeenth-century settings of Tasso’s poetry.
 Funded by a $260,000 Scholarly Editions and Translations Grant from the National Endowment for the Humanities (NEH), the project provides open access to one of the largest digital repositories of early modern music.
 Representing the work of over 200 composers from a variety of geographic areas and with different musical styles, this